 Description: This course is an introduction to analog and digital electronics as it relates to advanced manufacturing through hands-on activities centered around building and logically troubleshooting circuits and devices.
-The concepts and theories will be covered in an industrial and or an advanced manufacturing setting.
-Use of instrumentation will be stressed with the application of problem-solving techniques.
+The concepts and theories are covered in an industrial and or an advanced manufacturing setting.
+Use of instrumentation is stressed with the application of problem-solving techniques.
 Offered Spring Semester, annually.